Al Sadd SC

-Al Sadd Sports Club (نادي السد الرياضي) is a Qatari sports club based in the Al Sadd district of the city of Doha.
+Al Sadd Sports Club (نادي السد الرياضي) is a Qatari sports club based in the Al Sadd district of the capital city Doha.
 It is best known for its association football team, which competes in the top level of Qatari football, the Qatar Stars League.
-Locally, it is known primarily by the nickname "Al Zaeem", which translates to "The Boss".
+Locally, it is known primarily by the nickname "Al Zaeem", which translates to "The Leader".
 It is known as the best team in Qatar and is the only Qatari team that has won the AFC Champions League in Asia.
 In addition to football, the club has teams for handball, basketball, volleyball, table tennis, and athletics.
-It is the most successful sports club in the country, and holds a national record of 57 official football championships.
+Al Sadd is the most successful sports club in the country, and holds a national record of 64 official football championships.

-The origin of Al Sadd's conception began with Al-Attiyah family members who excelled in football, but did not wish to join any of the existing football clubs.
-After consulting with the minister of Youth and Sports, the Al-Attiyah family decided to make a profound Qatari team called Al Sadd.
-Namely, Ali Bin Hamad Al-Attiyah, founded the club on 21 October 1969 in Qatar's capital city, Doha.
+The origin of Al Sadd's conception began with Al-Attiyah family members who excelled in football but did not wish to join any of the existing football clubs.
+After consulting the minister of Youth and Sports, the family, led by Ali Bin Hamad Al-Attiyah, decided to found the club on 21 October 1969 in Qatar's capital city, Doha.

 In the 1989 season, they became the first Arab club side to triumph in the Asian Club Championship by defeating Al Rasheed of Iraq on an aggregate of away goals.
-Twenty-two years later, they won the 2011 Asian Champions League and earned a spot in the 2011 FIFA Club World Cup, in which Al Sadd finished third.
+Twenty-two years later, they won the 2011 AFC Champions League and earned a spot in the 2011 FIFA Club World Cup, in which Al Sadd finished third.
 They also earned a spot in the 2019 FIFA Club World Cup automatically as host club, in which Al Sadd finished sixth.

 History

 1969–1980: Foundation and beginnings

-Al Sadd was established by 11 high school students who excelled in playing football, with the oldest member being 17 years old.
-They refused to join other clubs at the time and decided to make their own club.
-Four of them consulted with Sheikh Qassim bin Hamad Al-Thani, who was the minister of Youth and Sports at the time.
-He obliged their request, resulting in the formation of Al Sadd Sports Club.
-Many of the early players and supporters were remnants of Al Ahrar SC, a club which was dissolved in the 1966/67 season.
-In their initial year of establishment, the father of one of the founders, Hamad bin Mubarak Al Attiyah, coached the club and the team trained on a football pitch in a local high school.
+Al Sadd was established in 1969 by Ali bin Hamad Al Attiyah and his relatives; they excelled in playing football, and refused to join other clubs at the time and decided to make their own club.
+The reason behind the club's name is that Ali bin Hamad Al Attiyah was born and raised in the Al Sadd district of Doha.

+They consulted with Jassim bin Hamad Al Thani, who was the minister of Youth and Sports at the time, at his residence on Al Rayyan Road.
+He obliged their request, and the next morning, the youth signed the necessary applications and created a club statue which they presented to Abdulaziz Buwazair, the operating manager of the Supreme Sports Committee, resulting in the formation of Al Sadd Sports Club.